 Truth be told, can your Sauvignon Blanc be too cold?
 Although that sounds highly unlikely at this time of year in the Southern Hemisphere, it is important to remember the influence serving temperatures can have on the enjoyment of wine.

-The serving temperature of wine is critically important to our enjoyment of the wine and also to ensuring that we get to appreciate all the beautiful flavours and aromas the different styles and varieties offer us.
+The serving temperature of wine is critically important to our enjoyment of it and also to ensure that we get to appreciate all the beautiful flavours and aromas the different styles and varieties offer.

-Bubbly, can definitely be popped in the freezer 15 minutes before serving, as it tastes more refreshing at a slightly lower temperature than white wine (just don’t forget it in there … it might explode!).
+Sparkling wine can definitely be popped into the freezer 15 minutes before serving, as it tastes more refreshing at a slightly lower temperature than white wine (just don’t forget it in there … it might explode!).
 Enjoy your bubbly very cold, 3 to 7 °C.

-In our warm South African summer, remember that wine warms up quickly in the glass, so the rule of thumb is to pour smaller servings and top up from the ice-bucket more often.
+During hot South African summers, remember that wine warms up quickly in the glass, so rather pour smaller servings and top up from the ice-bucket more often.

-One last hint: When preparing an ice-bucket, particularly to chill, at room temperature, a bottle of wine quickly, always mix 50% water and 50% ice.
-This way, more of the bottle is in contact with a cold surface area and will chill more quickly.
+One last tip: When preparing an ice bucket, particularly to chill a bottle of wine quickly, always use 50% water and 50% ice.
+This way, more of the bottle is in contact with a cold surface area and it will chill more quickly.

 And, as for adding ice to the glass of wine, that is not recommended.
 The melting ice dilutes the wine and all the effort of the wine-making team to give you a well-balanced and complex glassful is void!